SeisSol/SeisSol/Documentation/environment-variables.rst

 Persistent MPI Operations
 -------------------------

-Since SeisSol has a static communication pattern (in the sense that per iteration, we issue the same MPI transfer requests).
+Since SeisSol has a static communication pattern which means, we issue the same MPI transfer requests.
-We may use persistent MPI communication, which may reduce communication latency.
+Thus, we use persistent MPI communication which may reduce communication latency.

-You may enable persistent communication by setting `SEISSOL_MPI_PERSISTENT=1`, explicitly disabling it with `SEISSOL_MPI_PERSISTENT=0`.
+To disable persistent communication, set `SEISSOL_MPI_PERSISTENT=0`.
+Then, SeisSol will use `MPI_Isend` and `MPI_Irecv` instead.
+To explicitly enable the persistent communication, set `SEISSOL_MPI_PERSISTENT=1`.
 Right now, it is enabled by default.

 Output
 ------